magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 Now, add a new domain by following these steps:

 - Go to the "Domains" tab of the "OAuth 2.0" page, and click the "plus" icon;
-- Enter your domain name or IP address of your ThingsBoard instance;
+- Enter your domain name or IP address of your IoT Hub instance;
 - Specify "Keycloak" as the OAuth 2.0 client;
 - Click "Add" again to confirm the addition of the domain.